PATRIC3/p3_docs/docroot/user_guides/services/genome_alignment_service.md

 weights may provide better sensitivity.
 However, because Mauve also requires the matching seeds must to be unique in each genome, setting this value too low will reduce sensitivity.

-**hmm-p-go-unrelated:**  Probability of transitioning from the unrelated to the homologous state.
+**hmm-p-go-homologous:**  Probability of transitioning from the unrelated to the homologous state.

 **hmm-p-go-unrelated:**  Probability of transitioning from the homologous to the unrelated state